Techniques in Soft Glass Torchwork: Floral and Foliage

 Michele Benson

 Michele has a bachelor's degree in studio art from Potsdam State College in New York and a master’s in social work from Portland State University.
 After many years in child welfare, Michele retired and opened Sandhill Glass Studio where she taught lampworking (torchwork) for more than 10 years until she moved to Washington state.
 She has taught lampworking (torchwork) at the Oregon Institute of Technology and Klamath Community College, and has written articles for Soft Flex Jewelry Company.
-Michele is a long-time member of the International Society of Glass Beadmakers and is currently a member of the Florida Glass Dragons.
-When not in her studio, Michele volunteers for the Humane Society for Tacoma & Pierce County and for the Kitsap Humane Society.
+Michele is a long-time member of the International Society of Glass Beadmakers and is currently a member of the Glass Dragons.
+When not in her studio, Michele volunteers for the Humane Society for Tacoma & Pierce County.

 Go to Top